ShadowWhisperer/BlockLists/README.md

     Filter           Used by my parse script to show me what has not been blocked Whitelist        Reasons for some allowed domains

-Domains are sorted by category.
-These are all verified by me.
+A lot of lists are a bunch of other users' lists combined into one.
+There are are all checked by me, either by going to the site, IP adress, or custom scripts.
 I try to keep dead, parked, and sinkholed domains out of these lists.

+Websites that contain malware (example: malvertising) are not in these lists.
+They are not blocked or allowed.
+The malware within the domains are.
 Some domains are used for both ads and tracking.
 Dating list may contain scam dating sites.

 _www<span></span>._ _mobile._ _m._ prefixes are removed.
 They are added in the script below.
 This keeps the lists shorter, and ensures the domain is fully blocked.